What is the difference between personal credit and business credit?

 The major credit bureaus that provide personal credit scores are TransUnion, Equifax, and Experian.
 While there are differences in the ways each bureau calculates credit scores, they generally fall within the range of 300 to 850.
 A credit score of 760 is considered very good, and can help you attain better interest rates and payment terms on credit cards, mortgages, and other types of loans.

 When it comes to business credit, the major credit bureaus are Equifax, Experian, and Dun & Bradstreet.
-Their scores fall within a range of 0 to 100.
+Their scores fall within a range of 0 to 100 for the most part, though different scores have different ranges.
 Generally, a business credit score of 80 or above will unlock funding perks such as larger credit lines and more favorable contract terms.

 Personal credit vs. business credit for sole proprietorships

 As a sole proprietor, the lines between your business finances and personal finances are a bit more blurred.
 Technically, you can use your personal credit to get personal financing that you then use for your business.
-We don’t recommend this approach, however — it’s best practice to keep the two separate, and to establish business credit apart from your personal credit.
+However, it’s best practice to keep the two separate, and to establish business credit apart from your personal credit.
 Not only that, but financing for businesses can often come in larger amounts with lower interest rates, better payback terms, and in some cases (like with SBA loans), decreased personal liability.

 To do this, you will need to request an EIN.
 Sole proprietorships can be incorporated without one, but moving forward without this number will end up tying your business’s financial history to your SSN, and therefore, personal financial history.
 In doing so, you will end up building your personal credit rather than your business credit.
 This can end up barring you from business-specific funding later down the line.